neut-devel/neut-quickstart/README.md

   --help                         : Print this message
 ```

-To throw 100 nue events on a water target with a 5 GeV mono-energetic beam, you might run:
+To throw 100 numu events on a water target with a 5 GeV mono-energetic beam, you might run:

 ```bash
 $ neut-quickstart -n 100 -t H2O --mono-E 5000 -o H2O.tiny.5GeV.hepmc3